aenarete/KiteControllers.jl/README.md

 ## Winch controller
-For a kite power system, the reel-out speed of the winch must be controlled such that the maximal tether force is never exceeded, while the reel out speed should be optimized for maximal power over the full cycle at wind speeds below rated wind speed.
+For a kite power system, the reel-out speed of the winch must be controlled such that the maximal tether force is never exceeded, while the reel-out speed should be optimized for maximal power over the full cycle at wind speeds below rated wind speed.
 To keep the kite controllable, also a minimal tether force limit has to be kept.
 Depending on the mode of operation, one of the following three controllers is used:
 ### Speed Controller